GeorgiadisK97/Greenhouse/README.md

 ## Features

 - **Modular Design:** The project is built upon a modular architecture, utilizing interface classes for sensors and actuators.
 This design allows for seamless scalability without the need to rewrite code for each new component.
 - **Scalability:** Easily expand the system by adding new sensors or actuators.
-The scalability is achieved through a configuration file (`config.h`), where users can define new objects and with their corresponding attributes.

 - **Web Server:** The system sends sensor data to a server, which is hosted by the ESP, for remote monitoring and data analysis.

 ## Getting Started